A Modest Suggestion for Divorce Reform

 References in scripture and the writings of Josephus present readily available ancient examples of men’s early demise: criminal altercation (Genesis 34:24-26), mass execution (Numbers 31:17; 2 Kings 10:6-7), fatal injury (Judges 9:50-54), mortal combat (2 Samuel 2:12-16 and Antiquities 7.12), starvation from famine (2 Kings 6:25), exile (2 Kings 15:29, 17:6, 18:11), disease from dysentery or plague (2 Kings 19:35), castration (Isaiah 56:4-5; Matthew 9:12), religious vocation (1 Corinthians 7:1, 7, 27), kidnap (1 Timothy 1:10), or chattel slavery (War 6.418).
 Moreover, polygyny has been prevalent since the agriculture’s advent, which sequesters maidens into the harems of dominant males (see 1 Kings 11:3), further depressing the availability (or interest) of lower status men towards the idea of family life.

 Encouraging young men towards the ultimately rewarding challenges of matrimony entails persuading them that the “pot of gold at the end of the rainbow” isn’t just a substantially ephemeral ambition.
-To this end, divorce therefore needs to be made more difficult to accomplish, and this can be achieved with this the help of the above described limited measure.
-Even so, only a modest improvement in this arena could potentially spark further progress in the long term.
+To this end, divorce therefore needs to be made more difficult to accomplish, and this can be achieved with the help of the above-described limited measure.
+Even so, it is hopeful that modest improvements in this arena could potentially spark further progress in the long term.

 Wouldn’t that be wonderful.